Maelstroms38/django-book/chapter-4.md

 For schemas, here are the main takeaways:

-1. The schema acts as our entry point to access GraphQL data.
+1. The above schema acts as an entry point to access GraphQL data, through `Query` and `Mutation` classes.

 2. The schema's type system allows us to define what object types are available on the backend.